 1. Exploratory courses: UMF offers over 35 majors in a variety of areas (see the listing in the UMF catalog).
 Students in the Liberal Arts Undeclared Program can take any introductory course in any major.
 They have top priority!

 2. General Education requirements: All first-year students must take English Composition and First-Year Seminar in the first two semesters.
-They will also take courses in Natural Sciences, Social Sciences, Humanities, Math, Art, and Physical Education.
+They will also take courses in Natural Sciences, Social Sciences, Humanities, Math, Art, Cultural Competence and Physical Education.
 (Students who have AP credit for English Language are exempt from taking English Composition.)

 A typical schedule for a first-year student:

 Fall semester Spring semester